 The Energocell® foam glass granules were compacted with a road roller on the larger continuous surfaces, and with a vibratory plate near the service installation pipes.

 Perimeter Insulation of the New Storage Hall of Globiz International Kft. in Debrecen

-The most recent application of Energocell® as the perimeter thermal insulation of the floor was executed at a storage hall in Debrecen by Fémszerkezet Kft.
-The foam glass granules were incorporated in a 1.5 m strip along the outlines of the building.
+The most recent application of Energocell® as perimeter thermal insulation of the floor was executed at a storage hall in Debrecen by Fémszerkezet Kft.
+The foam glass granules were incorporated in a 1.5-m strip along the outlines of the building.
 The thermal insulation of high load-bearing capacity was compacted with a vibratory plate of 100 kg in a 30 cm thick layer.

 Agricultural hall with a 3,300 m² floor area near Debrecen